gluis/CiteUptime/README.md

 #### Configuration
 In config/

-    - update credentials.yaml with your own credentials:
+Update credentials.yaml with your own credentials:
     ```
     from_email: you@example.com
     to_email: someone@example.com